vardius/vardius.github.io/_posts/2020-6-02-go-error-stack-trace.md

 categories: Go
 ---

+Before we start lets rewind and answer a simple question.
 What is error ? **Errors are values**.
-This is very crucial thing to understand, once one moves one from a mental object of *try/catch*.
-Handling errors in go becomes clear and simple.
+This is very crucial thing to understand, if you come to Go from another enviroment you have to move one from a mental object of *try/catch*.
+Once you do that handling errors becomes clear and simple.

 So what does it really mean ?